zoohair/flythedata/README.md

 It would be interesting for example for an aircraft manufacturer to dig deeper into this result to understand which airlines are using the 777 in this manner, and to potentially offer a different aircraft with better economics for these routes.
 Likewise, an airline executive could conclude that if a competitor airline is using a 777 on a short route, the route has a lot of passengers and is therefore a potential candidate for adding a new city pair.

+Currently the Heroku app has only a range and world view app, but I plan to add a 3rd graph showing the breakdown of the routes by airlines.
+This would allow the user to narrow down the analysis to specific airlines of interest.
+This graph would be cross-linked with both the world-view and the aircraft-range map.

-Although the world view map is currently "static" in that only a subset of routes are plotted, I intend to improve this view as follows:
+Note that although the world view map is currently "static" in that only a subset of routes are plotted, I intend to improve this view as follows:
 * link the routes displayed to the aircraft type and the airlines selected
 * Use a clustering algorithm to minimize the number of lines being plotted and improve usability
-* Make it possible to use the map to select a "region of interest" and only plot airlines/aircraft of that region.
+* Make it possible to use the map to select a "region of interest" and only plot airlines/aircraft flying from/to that region.

-In addition to these two graphs, I plan to add a 3rd graph showing the breakdown of the routes by airlines.
-This would allow the user to narrow down the analysis to specific airlines of interest.
-This graph would be cross-linked with both the world-view and the aircraft-range map.
+* Plot the lines as geodesic lines (although they are kind of cool as straight "network" lines)

 Aside from these obvious three graphs, there are other potential ways to analyze and tease out meaning from this data by combining it with other data:
-* One possibility is to use data about the capacity of each aircraft type (both in economy/business/first) which can be scraped from a site like [Seat Guru][http://seatguru.com].
+* One possibility is to use data about the capacity of each aircraft type (both in economy/business/first) which can be scraped from a site like [Seat Guru](http://seatguru.com).
 This would make it possible to get a view into the seat-capacity of each airlines by region or city-pairs.
-* Another possibility is
+* With the advent of ADS-B and tracking websites like [FlightAware](http://flightaware.com), it should be possible to link the route data to the more granular data.
+For example, we could obtain the average altitude that aircraft are flown, and see if there is a difference between airlines.

 #Limitations
 Unfortunately, there are limitations to this data set.